dds/bosabosa.org/src/pages/a.md

 dabbled in graphics and network programming there.
 Then, I went to college keen to explore math and programming.

-College was great.
-My favorite project was third year, I wrote a boot loader and kernel that could fork/exec, paged virtual memory, and had display and keyboard drivers and simple shell.
+Later while still a student, I wrote a boot loader and toy operating system kernel that could fork/exec, paged virtual memory, and had display and keyboard drivers and simple shell.
 I got very much into the Debian project then.